stoyicker/test-accessors/README.md

 Classpath bloat: If you don't use the generated methods outside of tests, a simple shrinking ProGuard configuration such as [this one](sample-android/proguard/rules.pro) will make sure that your classpath does not get affected at all.
-Additionally, all accessors are generated in the last round of annotation processing, which means they will not be considered by other annotation processors and therefore won't slow down their executions.